oktadev/okta-blog/_source/_posts/2021-05-19-spring-security-testing.md

 _If it doesn't work, you can use [token.dev](https://token.dev) to view the contents of your access token._

-Stop the `services with CTRL-C and change the expected audience in the `listings` `application.yml`:
+Stop the services with CTRL-C and change the expected audience in the `listings` project's `application.yml`:

 ```yaml
 okta: